blitz/x86.lol/_posts/2019-02-08-fingerprint.md

 One usecase I can think of is to build malware that is tailored to recognize its target using instruction fetch fingerprinting.
 Let's say the malware's target is an embedded system with an ancient x86 CPU.
-If it is actively fingerprinting the CPU, it can avoid deploying its payload in an automated malware anlysis system and be discovered, unless the malware analysis is performed on the exact same type of system targeted by the malware.
+If it is actively fingerprinting the CPU, it can avoid deploying its payload in an automated malware analysis system and be discovered, unless the malware analysis is performed on the exact same type of system targeted by the malware.